arieldunn/arieldunn/README.md

 - 👋 Hi, I’m @arieldunn
 - 👀 I’m interested in data visualization
-- 🌱 I’m currently analyzing data, mainly using python.
+- 🌱 I’m currently analyzing data, mainly using python, sql, and tableau.
 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me arieldunn@me.com